The Peace Destinations

 For iconic romance, a Bora Bora vacation remains unmatched.
 Bora Bora holiday packages often feature a Bora Bora overwater bungalow, turquoise lagoons, and world-famous beaches.

-For divers, Rangiroa vacation and Fakarava vacation offer access to the Tuamotu Islands tour, home to some of the best diving in French Polynesia.
+For divers, Rangiroa and Fakarava vacations offer access to the Tuamotu Islands tour, home to some of the best diving in French Polynesia.
 Rangiroa diving and Fakarava diving are known for strong currents, coral walls, and abundant marine life.

 Lagoon Adventures and Marine Life